 The right to request Statutory flexible working requests

-By law (Employment Rights Act 1996), employees have a statutory (legal) right to request flexible working.
+By law (Employment Rights Act 1996), anyone with the legal status of employee has the statutory (legal) right to request flexible working.

 Who the right applies to

-The statutory right to request flexible working applies to anyone legally classed as an employee.
+The statutory right to request flexible working applies to anyone with the legal status of employee.

 The right applies from the first day of employment.